Glass Butte Road - Oregon

 • Recreational collecting area known for its wide variety of obsidian

-Most obsidian is black but in the Glass Buttes area you can find a surprising variety.
-Types of obsidian you can collect here include, but not limited to black, red fire, flame, mahogany, midnight lace, sheens including gold, silver, and rainbow.
-It's no surprise that Glass Butte is the best place in Oregon to find high-quality obsidian.
-Besides, this place is considered the largest obsidian deposits in the world.
+While most obsidian is black, the Glass Buttes area offers a surprising variety of types, including red fire, mahogany, midnight lace, and sheens of gold, silver, and rainbow.
+It's no wonder Glass Butte is known as the best place in Oregon—and one of the best in the world—for high-quality obsidian.

 Glass Butte: Camping and Lodging